10 Ways to Use Ornamental Grasses in Midwest Gardens

 Ornamental grasses work hard so that gardeners don't have to.
 With good drainage, they will grow in most soils.
-Established plants tolerate drought and pests--not even deer dine on them.
+Established plants tolerate drought and pests—not even deer dine on them.
 And these versatile plants fill many roles in Midwest gardens.
+Get the most out of your ornamental grasses with our 10 landscaping tips.

 Ornamental grasses send out plumes of airy spikelets that look beautiful against the sky or evergreens.
 Leaves range from needlelike to flat bands.
 And growth mounds or arches.
 All that variety means you can easily add texture to your garden.
 Here, fountaingrass and miscanthus varieties mix well with black-eyed Susan, lavender and hydrangea.